Diversity in Digital Mentoring Programme

 The Diversity in Digital Mentoring Programme is a new initiative to educate, encourage and engage a diverse range of talent throughout the UK, from under-represented groups across the sport and digital industries.

-The programme aims to support the growth of genuinely diverse talent, by supporting individuals who feel they have been overlooked or missed out on opportunities because of factors beyond their control.
-This could be for any number of reasons; beliefs, background, sexuality, race, disability, gender, all the way through to people facing financial, geographical, health, family or lifestyle challenges.
+Applications were open to individuals who have faced both visible and invisible challenges This could be for any number of reasons; age, beliefs, sexuality, race, disability, gender, all the way through to people facing financial, geographical, health, family or lifestyle challenges.

 WHO CAN APPLY